ctrlplusb/react-universally/README.md

   - ✂️ Client bundle is split by routes.
   - 🐘 Long term caching of the client bundle.
   - 🍃 Tree-shaking, supported by `webpack`.
   - ✔️ Type checking via Flow, a beautiful and unobtrusive type framework.

-NOTE: Flow is a completely optional feature.
+      __NOTE:__ Flow is a completely optional feature.
 The flow type annotations get ripped out of the source by the webpack build step.
 You have no obligation to use flow within your code and can even uninstall the dependency (flow-bin) without breaking the project.
 I do highly recommend you try it out though.

+      If you dont' want the types you can run `npm run removetypes` to remove them from the src.
+You'll just need to clean up a few empty lines thereafter.
   - 🎛 A development and optimized production configuration.
   - 🔧 Easy environment configuration via `dotenv` files.
   - 👼 Airbnb's eslint configuration.